 Mysteries of Modern Physics: Time

 In conclusion, Mysteries of Modern Physics: Time is a fascinating and engrossing course that combines accessible language, real-world examples, and deep theoretical inquiries into a comprehensive and thought-provoking series.
 From the origins of time to the nature of causality, Professor Carroll leads the audience through the most significant and relevant questions in contemporary physics, leaving them with a newfound appreciation for the complex and mysterious nature of our universe.

-Mysteries of Modern Physics: Time is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on September 1, 2012.
+Mysteries of Modern Physics: Time is a series that ran for 1 seasons (24 episodes) between September 1, 2012 and on The Great Courses

+Mysteries of Modern Physics: Time